STHobbes/render/README.md

   * **Instructor's Notes:**
     * The only framework code required for assignments 1-3 are the `cip.render.util`, `cip.render.util2d`,
       and `cip.render.util3d` libraries.
-    * Assignment 4 is started with the above libraries, but them transitions to using the ray-tracing framework.
+    * Assignment 4 is started with the above libraries, but then transitions to using the ray-tracing framework.
 In the class there was an initial framework that included lights, geometry, materials, and textures that I had written; and a final framework that included all of the student-contributed lights, geometry, textures, etc. This is all now in `cip.render.raytrace.*`, and this would be a good starting point for having your students extend the libraries with new